sourcegraph/handbook/content/ce/onboarding.md

 # Customer Engineering Onboarding

 Welcome to Sourcegraph - we're VERY excited to have you on the Customer Engineering team!
-This page describes the onboarding philosophy and process for new customer engineers as they onboarding, and outlines expectations and goals of onboarding as well as what success looks like 30 / 60 / 90 days in.
+This page describes the onboarding philosophy and process for new customer engineers as they onboarding, and outlines expectations and [goals of onboarding](#high-level-onboarding-overview) as well as what success looks like [30 / 60 / 90](#30-60-90-day-plan) days in.

 ## Company-wide and Customer Engineering-specific Onboarding

-Our goal is to have CEs fully ramped by the end of your 4th week.
-During your first 4 weeks, you will complete a variety of activities intended to both introduce you to the company as a whole, as well as provide you with the knowledge, tools, and support necessary to be a successful CE!
+Our goal is to have CEs fully ramped by the end of your 6th week.
+During your first 6 weeks, you will complete a variety of activities intended to both introduce you to the company as a whole, as well as provide you with the knowledge, tools, and support necessary to be a successful CE!

 ### Onboarding Tooling